Improve Your Online Presence with Business Listings

 When claiming a business listing, the owner needs to verify that he/she owns the business.
 Google My Business and Bing Places send a postcard to the business address with a code that needs to be entered online.
 Other business directories like Facebook, Yelp and Apple Maps may use an automated phone call to verify the business over the phone with the code.

 Second, in your contacts app, enter your company's NAP and any additional business information.
-Refer to this contact card whenever necessary to keep your restaurant's information consistent on your website and across all business directories.
+Refer to this contact card whenever necessary to keep your information consistent on your website and across all business directories.

 Third, in the notes field of the contact card, add links to the business directories where your company is listed, but safeguard the login credentials in a password manager like 1Password.